Emirates and Etihad airlines have been included in 2013 World’s Safest Airlines where thetwo made it on the top 5.

 Australian national carrier Qantas topped the safest airline list with a fatality-free record since the jet era began around 1951.

-The international safety and product rating website monitored 448 airlines last year, with a team of eight editors from around the globe taking into account audits from aviation governing bodies and lead associations as well as government audits and the airline’s fatality record.
+The international safety and product rating website monitored 448 airlines last year, with a team of eight editors from around the globe taking into account audits from aviation governing bodies and head associations, gov’t audits as well as the airline’s fatality document.

 Emirates also bagged three major awards at the AirlineRatings.com Airline Excellence Awards in New Zealand on Monday night for Best First Class, Best In-flight Entertainment and Best Long Haul Airline based in the Middle East and Africa.

 “Middle East airlines such as Emirates and Etihad have been very astute and employed the best of the best across the board whether it is airline network, operational or engineering people or the best pilots,” editor-in-chief of the website said.